ReentrantCoder/present/sdp/adapter.md

 An adapter takes a class or object coded towards one interface and converts it for use against another interface.
 The adapter pattern performs the exact same functionality as a physical adapter.
 Consider how a VGA-to-HDMI adapter converts between the two different video inputs.
 It's like that.

 ####In UML
+The figure below is the class diagram from an object adapter.
+We can see that the adapter implements the target interface.
+This allows the client to use the interface that to which it is accustomed.
+Also, the adapter delegates to the adaptee.
+This allows the adapter to convert requests that it receives into a request that can be accepted by the adaptee.

 ![Adapter!](https://github.com/trekbaum/present/blob/master/sdp/resourses/adapter.png "Object Adapter UML")

 ####Code Example
+In our example below, we wish to adapt a turkey object into the duck interface.
+Let's compare this with UML diagram above.
+The Turkey class is our adaptee.
+The TurkeyAdapter class is our adapter.
+The Duck interface is our target.

 ```
 public interface Duck {